 Having experience of working across systems, places, individual providers and commissioners as well as with national partners (NHSE, NHSI, CQC etc), Attain understands the often-competing priorities that flow through a UEC system and have experience of helping to align these to allow for the collaborative and cooperative service improvement.

 To enable this cooperative change, we offer a full range of services to the NHS and it partners.

-We support systems, places and organisations in the development of their UEC strategies to deliver high quality and effective services.
+We support systems, places and organisations in the development of their emergency care plan and UEC strategies to deliver high quality and effective services.
 Supporting the alignment of the multiple and often disconnected UEC services we will focus on the key principles for delivery of care, objectives and ultimately the desired outcomes, ensuring that they are aligned with any local, regional or national priorities.